AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/site-creation/create-site.md

    * `https://<your-author-environment>.adobeaemcloud.com/sites.html/content`

-1. Tap or click **Create** at the top-right of the screen and from the drop-down menu select **Site from template**.
+1. Select **Create** at the top-right of the screen and from the drop-down menu select **Site from template**.

    ![Creating a site from a template](../assets/create-site-from-template.png)

-1. In the Create Site wizard, tap or click an existing template in the left panel or on **Import** at the top of the left column to import a new template.
+1. In the Create Site wizard, select an existing template in the left panel or on **Import** at the top of the left column to import a new template.

    ![Site creation wizard](../assets/site-creation-wizard.png)

-   1. If you chose to import, in the file browser, locate the template you wish to use and tap or click **Upload**.
+   1. If you chose to import, in the file browser, locate the template you want to use and select **Upload**.

    1. Once uploaded, it appears in the list of available templates.

 1. When selecting a template, it reveals information about the template in the right column.
-With your desired template selected, tap or click **Next**.
+With your desired template selected, select **Next**.

    ![Select a template](../assets/select-site-template.png)